FoxNeo/jsp-mvc-crud/README.md

 # jsp-mvc-crud

 This is a simple CRUD application of JavaEE and Servlets.
-The database is MySQL, before deploying in a Tomcat you must create a database and run both SQL Scrits (WebContent/scripts).
+The database is MySQL, before deploying in a Tomcat you must create a database and run both SQL scripts (WebContent/scripts).

 <h1 align="center">